 When you pick a theme, it’ll give you a preview of what your Form will look like.
 I picked a sample theme below!

 Now you’re ready to share the form with your students.
 You can share the link or share via email.
 Unfortunately, there are no “share” buttons on Forms…you have to send a link or an email.
-By clicking “Shorten Url”, you’ll make the link address shorter and more manageable for kids.
+By clicking “Shorten Url,” you’ll make the link address shorter and more manageable for kids.

 This is what your students will see when they click on your live link.

+TA-DA!
+You’ve created a working (or live) Google Form!
 The next step would be viewing all the student responses.
 Simply click on “View Responses” to see them on a Google Sheet.
 It will generate one for you automatically and save it to your Drive! #GENIUS

 This is what will pop up on your screen after clicking the “View Responses” tab.
 It will show all your students’ answers and let you see who understood the concept, or who still is struggling and will need extra support/reteaching.

 And that’s it, my friends!
 You can play around with Forms to create more Forms for various classroom uses.
-I like to send out questionnaires at Back to School Night for parents to share their emails/phone numbers/etc. and make it easy for me to have them all in one place without having to transfer their data from a paper sign up sheet.
+I like to send out questionnaires at Back to School Night for parents to share their emails/phone numbers/etc. and make it easy for me to have them all in one place without having to transfer their data from a paper sign-up sheet.
 I’m trying really hard to have a paperless classroom. 🙂 You can also use Google Forms to give quizzes and have all their data in one spreadsheet for easy grading.
 The classroom uses are endless!
-I’ll be back soon with another tutorial on how I use Google Sheets to create rubrics AND grade writing assignments.
+I’ll be back soon with another Google Forms tutorial on how I use Google Sheets to create rubrics AND grade writing assignments.

 If you are new to my Google tutorials or want to learn all about Google Drive or Google Classroom, just click on the images below to read those posts.